 This will be the most convenient deal for many people.
 It’s available to new and existing customers on a dual-fuel or electric-only basis and there are no restrictions on the types of car and charger it’s compatible with.

-The standing charge is the lowest here, but the off-peak rate is the second highest.
-Still, the rates are fixed until 31 January 2025, which takes some of the sting out.
+The peak, off-peak and standing charge rates British Gas applies aren't the lowest here, but they're still competitive.
+And the rates are fixed until 31 May 2025, which takes some of the sting out.
 You can also use the off-peak rate for all your household appliances.
-The off-peak hours add 130 miles of range to our benchmark EV, more than enough to cover most people’s daily needs.
+The off-peak hours add more enough range to our benchmark EV to cover most people’s daily needs.

 Pros